what is niNe inch Nails?

 which was never given an official due to its extremely graphic content.
 Despite this the EP was extremely well received, even earning NIN a grammy for the song Wish.

 Trent had begun to work on his next full length album alongside recording Broken, he’d previously moved into his Le Pig studio (the former site of the Tate murders) so he could devote all of his time and energy into music.
-Nine Inch Nails’ second album, The Downward Spiral, would release in 1994 to critical acclaim.
+Nine Inch Nails’ second album, The Downward Spiral (Halo 8), would release in 1994 to critical acclaim.
 The album focuses on the ‘downward spiral’ and eventual suicide of the protagonist and Trent has been open about how the feelings and thoughts of the protagonist mirrored his own experience and feelings around that time.
-Music videos for the main singles March of the Pigs and Closer would be on heavy rotation on MTV (with the Closer video having parts censored)
+Music videos for the main singles March of the Pigs (Halo 7) and Closer (Halo 9 - as Closer To God) would be on heavy rotation on MTV (with the Closer video having parts censored)

 NIN embarked on the Self Destruct tour in support of the album which saw them playing bigger and bigger venues and the performances getting more and more violent (often having to get new instruments for each tour date due to them all being destroyed the previous one) The Self Destruct tour included a now iconic performance at Woodstock '94 which the band played completely covered in mud.
 Trent commented multiple times throughout the show and in interviews after the fact that he could barely see at all due to the mud in his eyes.
 This performance drastically increased NIN’s mainstream success.